FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird, since 2.2.14 and 3.0.3, declares the automatic module name `org.firebirdsql.jaybird`.

+Jaybird 6 will be modular.

 Which Firebird versions are supported?
 --------------------------------------

+Jaybird 5 supports Firebird version 2.5, 3.0 and 4.0, and provides tentative
+support for Firebird 5.0.
+Firebird 5.0 will become fully supported in the first release after Firebird 5.0.0.

+Jaybird 5 is the last version to support Firebird 2.5.
+Future versions of Jaybird are not guaranteed to work with version 2.5 and earlier.

 Jaybird 4 supports Firebird version 2.5, 3.0 and 4.0, and introduces support for
 Firebird 4.0 types `DECLOAT`, extended precision of `NUMERIC` and `DECIMAL`, and